EPSpaces/EPShareRides/README.md

 ```
 npm install
 ```
-Add in a .env file (email ajosan@eastsideprep.org, nmahesh@eastsideprep.org).
+Add in a .env file, service_account.json, and config.js (email ajosan@eastsideprep.org).
 Make sure the MODE is set to DEV.
 Then, run
 ```
 npm run start
 ```